Andrei Feher, Music Director Designate

 Currently, Jessie lives in Toronto with her husband Philip and their three children Evan, Kate and Andrew.
-She is thrilled to join the Kitchener-Waterloo Symphony as Third Horn.

 Born and raised in Kitchener-Waterloo, Debbie comes from a very musical family.
 Music lessons started early and by age 11 she was playing the piano, violin, accordian and guitar.
 However, none of these instruments were available in her high school music program so almost by default she ended up learning to play the French Horn at age 15.

 After high school she went on to earn her Honours Bachelor of Music in Performance from Wilfrid Laurier University with a double major in Violin and French horn.
 Summers during her undergrad years were spent focusing on the French Horn at both the Banff Centre of Fine Arts and as a member of the National Youth Orchestra of Canada where she received training from several well renowned teachers from both North America and Europe.
 Debbie went on to do a year of post grad work at McGill University and ended up staying in Montreal for the next 3 years after winning the position of Principal Horn with L'Orchestre des Jeunes du Quebec.
 She returned in the summer of 1989 to work at the Stratford Festival then in the fall of that year, moved to Toronto to play in the orchestra for The Phantom of the Opera where she met her husband Ernest Pattison, a Bass Trombone player.